 Our named Careers Leader is Zahara Sattar, she has strategic lead and is ably supported operationally by Susan Edwards.
 You can contact them via email email@example.com or via the main school switchboard 01494 673043

 Hugh Chamberlain became our Enterprise Advisor in 2018 and his main role is to support the careers programme by helping to provide links to local businesses.

 Patricia Finetto Graça became our Enterprise Advisor in May 2020.
 Her role is to support the careers programme by helping to provide links to local business.

 Beaconsfield High School is open for other providers to speak to students.
-Please see our Provider Access Policy for further details or additionally, for information on apprenticeships and independent providers click here.
+Please see our Provider Access Policy for further details or additionally, for information on apprenticeships and independent providers click here and for further information click here.

 Online careers support